ENIGMA-51: Towards a Fine-Grained Understanding of Human-Object Interactions in Industrial Scenarios: The ENIGMA-51 Dataset

 \subsection{Data Annotation}

-We labelled the ENIGMA-51 dataset with a rich set of fine-grained annotations that can be used and combined to study different aspects of human-object interactions. \\ \textbf{Temporal Annotations:} We identified the \textit{interaction frames} along the 51 videos.
-For each identified frame, we assigned a timestamp and a verb describing the interaction.
-Our verbs taxonomy is composed of 4 verbs: \textit{first-contact, de-contact, take, and release}.
+We labelled the ENIGMA-51 dataset with a rich set of fine-grained annotations that can be used and combined to study different aspects of human behavior.
+Table~\ref{tab:dataset_statistics} summarizes statistics about the collected dataset. \\ \textbf{Temporal and Verb Annotations:} We identified all \textit{interaction key frames} in the 51 videos.
+For each identified interaction key frame, we assigned a timestamp and a verb describing the interaction.
+Our verb taxonomy is composed of 4 verbs: \textit{first-contact, de-contact, take, and release}.
 The 4 considered verbs represent the basic actions that a user performs to interact with objects.
 Note that the difference between \textit{first-contact} and \textit{take} is that \textit{first-contact} happens when the hand touches an object without taking it (e.g., pressing a button), while \textit{de-contact} is the first frame in which the hand-object contact breaks (e.g., end of pressing a button) and \textit{release} when the object is no longer held in the hand (e.g., put the screwdriver on the table).
-With this procedure, we annotated 14036 interactions.
-Figure~\ref{fig:labels} reports an example of an interaction frame with all the provided annotations, while Figure~\ref{fig:stats}-left shows the verbs distribution along the 51 videos.
+With this procedure, we annotated 14,036 interactions.
+Figure~\ref{fig:labels} reports an example of an interaction key frame with all the provided annotations, while Figure~\ref{fig:stats}-left shows the verbs distribution in the 51 videos.